apnadkarni/blt/doc/tabset.rst

     any of the forms acceptable to **Tk_GetCursor**.
 If *cursorName* is "", this indicates that the widget should defer to its parent for cursor specification.
 The default is "".

+  **-font** *fontName*
+    Sets the font for the text in tab labels for the "default" style.
+The default is "Arial 9".

+  **-foreground** *colorName*
+    Specifies the color of the text in the tabs for the "default" style.
+    The default is "black".

   **-gap** *numPixels*
     Sets the gap between tabs.
 The default is "1".